 Don’t ask too many questions at once, or force them to do what you want.
 Your goal is to try to get them to think so they can make an informed decision.

 If You Are Dating or Have a Relationship With Someone in One of These Groups:

-If you are presently dating (or engaged to) someone who is a member of one of these controlling groups, or who has just joined, you must realize that their loyalty is always going to be first to the organization.
+If you are presently dating (or engaged to) or seeing someone who is a member of one of these controlling groups, or who has just joined, you must realize that their loyalty is always going to be first to the organization.
 By continuing being with you, they are considered “disobeying the authority” or “not submissive to the government” since dating outside the group, or having a relationship with someone on the outside, is forbidden.

 Don’t just go by your emotions or your feelings of love.
 If they do not show any indication that they are going to leave, or will give up their beliefs and put their love for you above the group, it is recommended that you not keep hanging on and having a false hope, as you will only be setting yourself up for more pain and disappointment in the end.